WorldFirst does not accept private clients. View popular WorldFirst alternatives here.

 Diverse Hedging Options and Excellent Guidance

-WorldFirst Limited, registered and headquartered in the UK, is a market leading and award winning foreign exchange company.
-It offers currency exchange and international payments only to corporate clients, with a particular focus on ecommerce businesses selling their goods overseas.
+Founded in 2004, WorldFirst Limited is registered and headquartered in the UK.
+Starting out as a traditional currency broker, WorldFirst has grown into a global fintech, offering currency exchange and international payments to corporate clients, with a particular focus on ecommerce businesses who sell overseas through online marketplaces.
 Since its establishment in 2004, the company has grown rapidly and today has offices across four continents, employing more than 600 people.

-WorldFirst is ranked among 2022’s top UK international money transfer companies in the UK in terms of revenue and has helped nearly 1,000,000 global customers with their international transfers.
-Each year WorldFirst makes millions of transfers for its unanimously happy client base.
+WorldFirst is ranked among 2023’s top UK international money transfer companies in the UK in terms of revenue and has helped nearly 1,000,000 global businesses with their international transfers.
+WorldFirst continues to make millions of transfers for its unanimously happy client base each and every year.

-Like most currency brokers, WorldFirst money transfer never speculates on the currency markets.
-When a client enters into a transaction with WorldFirst, they will then enter into a matching covering deal with their banking partners.
-Thus turning your sold currency into your bought currency and from which the onward payment is made.
+Like most currency brokers, WorldFirst Money Transfer never speculates on the currency markets.
+When a client enters into a transaction with WorldFirst, the company immediately enters into a matching covering deal with their banking partners.
+This converts your sold currency into your bought currency, from which the onward payment is then made.

 At the time, it was reported by articles in the media that WorldFirst USA would reopen in the future under a new name and would be a separate business named Omega Money Transfers with no relationship to Ant Financial’s WorldFirst.
 The move never materialised and a number of Amazon sellers from the US were caught up in the US-China trade spat.